Hampshire Yeomanry: Postwar

-Uniforms & insignia
+Uniforms and insignia

 The North Hampshire Yeomanry wore Hussar style dress after 1841.
 In 1861 the regiment adopted a simpler dress uniform based on an older Hussar undress uniform: this consisted of a plain blue jacket with five loops of braid.
 The jacket was reserved for dismounted review order and walking-out dress from 1885 and was not completely abolished in the Hampshire Carabiniers until 1902.

 As 'Carabiniers' from 1887 the regiment adopted a Dragoon style of uniform, with a blue tunic faced in blue, though the facings were later changed to white, resembling the uniform of the Carabiniers (6th Dragoon Guards) of the Regular Army.
-The white metal Dragoon helmet carried a white horsehair plume, the blue pantaloons or overalls carried a white stripe, and the shopulder-belt was white leather.
+The white metal Dragoon helmet carried a white horsehair plume, the blue pantaloons or overalls carried a white stripe, and the shoulder-belt was white leather.

+While many yeomanry regiments had simplified their dress uniforms after 1902, the Hampshire Carabiniers retained the dark blue tunic and overalls (tight fitting cavalry trousers), with white facings, of the regular 6th Dragoon Guards as a model.
+The silver helmet with white plume described above continued to be worn in review order until 1914.

 The guidon bore crossed carbines in saltire, with white roses in the first and fourth corners and red roses in the second and third corners.
 From 1920 until 1955 the Hampshire Yeomanry RA batteries wore Yeomanry cap badges and buttons, with RA (later Yeomanry) collar badges.